plxtra/oms-api/src/content/docs/rest/event/index.md

 * For batch or end-of-day processes to retrieve events within a specific timeframe.

 :::caution
-Event endpoints are not intended for regular polling, as significant processing can be required depending on the timeframe and frequency of events.
+Event endpoints are not intended for regular polling, as significant processing can be required depending on the timeframe and frequency of updates.
 :::

 ## Available Endpoints